Ftalxx/Quantum_Guitar/README.md

 Physicists and mathematicians have long noted this connection:

 - **Fourier analysis** the same tool used to decompose sound into frequencies, is foundational in quantum theory for analyzing wavefunctions.
-- **Quantum harmonic oscillators** a standard model in quantum mechanics, mirror the math of vibrating strings and sound waves—solutions are built from Hermite polynomials layered over Gaussian envelopes.
+- **Quantum harmonic oscillators** a standard model in quantum mechanics, mirror the math of vibrating strings and sound waves solutions are built from Hermite polynomials layered over Gaussian envelopes.
-- Recent work in **quantum chaos theory** examines how deterministic quantum systems (like perturbed harmonic oscillators) can still produce statistically random patterns—akin to **inharmonic overtones** in acoustics.
+- Recent work in **quantum chaos theory** examines how deterministic quantum systems (like perturbed harmonic oscillators) can still produce statistically random patterns akin to **inharmonic overtones** in acoustics.

 ---